olegabu/go-mimblewimble/README.md

 ```
 Tell wallet the transaction has been confirmed by the network.
 Observe new `Confirmed` outputs and a new transaction, as well as the input turned from `Locked` to `Spent`
-in your wallet by `mw info` command.
+in your wallet.
 ```bash
 mw confirm 8668319f-d8ae-4dda-be5b-e3fd1648565e
 mw info
 ```

-## Run consensus node and two online wallets
+## Demo consensus node and two online wallets

 Reset wallet and ledger (tendermint) databases.
 ```bash